-Radar technology is an electromagnetic based detection system that could bring immense change in cellular technology in future.
+Radar technology is an electromagnetic-based detection system that could bring immense change to cellular technology in the future.
 Google has been working on using radar technology and had already infused it with their Pixel 4 smartphones.
-It seems like Apple is also on board in using radar technology to replace touch displays and deliver thinner devices.
+It seems like Apple is also on board with using radar technology to replace touch displays and deliver thinner devices.

 The US Patent and Trademark Office published the patent application submitted by Apple and it could have related to the use of radar technology in future iPhones to replace touch displays.
 The application was published on July 30, 2020.

 According to a Patently Apple report, Apple’s new patent is related to a device, an apparatus, a method and a computer program for detecting a touch input to a surface, to a touch screen module, a touch screen apparatus, mobile terminals and a touch screen computer.

 Radar technology usually transmits electromagnetic radiation receiving a portion of the electromagnetic radiation reflected by nearby objects.
 The detection of the touch input in the iPhones may be based on using this radar.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 The radar technology will detect the touch input to the surface and it may allow the construction of thinner touch screens.
 All of this may come at a lower cost than a cost of capacitive touch screens, resistive touch screens or other touch screens.

 If the radar does the trick, the iPhones could have lesser thickness than any smartphones using on-cell or in-cell technology.